better-slop/hyprsnip/README.md

 # hypsnip

-Port of [steipete/Trimmy])(https://github.com/steipete/Trimmy) for Waybar/Hyprland and, more generally, wayland compositors.
+Rust implementation of [steipete/Trimmy])(https://github.com/steipete/Trimmy) for Waybar/Hyprland and, more generally, Wayland compositors.

 ## What it does

-- Lives in your Waybar
+- Lives in your Waybar or in the terminal (pipe to `hyprsnip`)
 - Watches the clipboard, and, when it looks like a shell command, removes newlines (respects `\` continuations) and rewrites the clipboard automatically
 - Strips leading shell prompts (`#`/`%`/`>`/`$`) when the line looks like a command, while leaving Markdown headings untouched
 - Aggressiveness levels (Low/Normal/High) to control how eagerly it detects commands: